dan-nagle/h2m/README.txt

   my_int_C_INT
 END TYPE my_int

-Other Conflicting Names: The h2m tool is not capable of finding all name conflicts.
+Other Conflicting Names: The h2m tool attempts to find name conflicts as it translates code.
+It will raise warnings about conflicting names and coment out the identifier causing the name conflict.
+However, h2m may not catch all conflicts, in which case compiler errors will occur.
+Name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.
-Most name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.
-However, h2m will usually notice when a typedef statement would conflict with the name of an existing struct.
+However, h2m should notice when a typedef statement would conflict with the name of an existing struct.
 For example:

 struct my_struct {
   int x;